- Greg Burbidge (Chair) | Calgary Arts Development; Calgary, Alberta, Canada

 Are there any specific requirements of Steering Committee Members?

 Steering committee members must attend all committee meetings and conduct the business of the committee in accordance with the guidelines below:

 - To work towards the goal of fostering a forum valued by participants, rotating steering committee members should seed relevant discussion topics and lead by example by making substantive and thoughtful contributions.

 - Steering committee members share responsibility for moderating content for the duration of their term.
 These duties are expected to be light, since the Google Group does not require pre-approval to post messages.
 However, if a participant doesn’t understand the group’s purpose or makes unhelpful contributions (continually posts off-topic, engages in excessive self-promotion, abuses other community members, etc.), one of the steering committee members should write a group-wide message to politely educate the participant about the group’s purpose and expectation for participation.
 If he/she continues to pose a problem, the steering committee may opt to remove him/her from the group.

 - TERMS.
-The committee will have 7 members who will serve 12 month staggered terms.
-3 members begin their terms in the summer, 4 members begin their terms in the winter.
-There is a 2 consecutive term limit, after which a committee member needs to take a break for at least one full term.
+The committee will have 7 members who will serve 12-month terms.
+All terms will begin on January 1st.
+There is a 3 consecutive term limit, after which a committee member needs to take a break for at least one full term.

 - VACANT SEATS.
 If a member must leave the committee before their term is complete, the committee may by majority vote appoint a CRN member to finish the departed member’s term.
 An odd number of steering committee members is preferable to an even number.
 A partial term of 6 months or more will be treated as a full-term with respect to the 2 consecutive term limit.